vicxny/Guide/Python.md

 ## Data Stucture and Algorithm

+You don't need to buy a bunch of these.
+Honestly "Cracking the Coding Interview" is probably enough, but I bought more to give myself more practice.
+But I always do too much.

 [Problem Solving with Algorithms and Data Structures using Python](https://runestone.academy/ns/books/published/pythonds/index.html)

 [Data Structures and Algorithms in Python](http://xpzhang.me/teach/DS19_Fall/book.pdf)